| | |

 Monitor The Progress

-Take some photos of your own and you will see your vanilla extract coming alive.
+I advise you take some photos of your own vanilla extract and you will see your vanilla coming alive.
 Safe in the knowledge that this is quality extract.

 Readers Who Have Tried It

-Several of the members in my Facebook group also started making their own Vanilla extract too.
+Several of the members in my Facebook group Easy Online Baking Lessons also started making their own Vanilla extract too.
 Here are photos of Christine’s: showing day 1, day 21 and at 8 weeks + 1 day, using vodka & Tahitian vanilla pods.

 **CELIAC & NON-CELIAC SUFFERS**